Daudsarfraz/InsightFlow/README.md

 3. **News Summarizer Agent** takes the scraped data and generates a concise news article summarizing the key points.
 4. **News File Writer Agent** writes the article to a markdown file, making it easy to save and access.

-## Demo Code
+### **Images Demo:**

 Here’s a demonstration of how images are displayed in **InsightFlow** for topic research.
 The images shown below are part of the demo for showcasing how the system processes and displays relevant visuals for the given topic.

-### **Images Demo:**

 ![Image 1](images/v1.png)
 *Example image for topic 1*